nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

     Use case ends.

 * 1c.
 User request have all missing fields.
   * 1c1.
+FitBook shows an error message.

+    Use case ends.

+> **Use case: UC16 - Add Exercise **

+**MSS**

+1. User request to add an Exercise to a specific Routine.
+2. FitBook adds the Exercise to the Routine in the routine list.

+   Use case ends.

+**Extensions**

+* 1a.
+User request have missing exercise name field.
+    * 1a1.
+FitBook shows an error for missing exercise name.

+      Use case ends.

+* 1b.
+User request have missing Routine Index.
+    * 1b1.
+FitBook shows an error for missing Routine Index.

+      Use case ends.

+* 1c.
+The given routine index is invalid.
+    * 1c1.
 FitBook shows an error for missing fields.

       Use case ends.

-> **Use case: UC16 - Edit routine or exercise in routine**
+> **Use case: UC17 - Edit routine or exercise in routine**

 **MSS**